digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/licensing.md

 </div>

 :::warning Important
 The business license key will be valid for 3 months only.
-You can renew it to continue using ToolJet to its fullest potential.
+You can renew it to continue using JumpStart to its fullest potential.
 :::